Shegaon: Demographics

 As of 2001 India census, Shegaon had a population of 52,418.
 Men constitute 52% of the population and women, 48%.
 Shegaon has an average literacy rate of 73%, which is higher than the national average of 59.5%: male literacy is 78%, and female literacy is 66%.
 In Shegaon, 14% of the population is under 6 years of age.

 Transportation

 Shegaon is located 300 km west of Nagpur and 550 km east of Mumbai.
 It is connected by Hajira–Dhule–Howrah National Highway 6 to Khamgaon, Nandura, Balapur, Malkapur and Akola.

-Shegaon Railway station is located on the Howrah–Nagpur–Mumbai line of the Central Railway of Indian Railways.
-It has direct train connectivity to Mumbai CST, Lokmanya Tilak Terminus Mumbai, Delhi, Chennai, Secunderabad, Pune, Akola, Tatanagar, Ahmedabad, Okha, Kolhapur, Amravati, Wardha, Nanded, Nagpur, Gondia, Bilaspur, Howrah Station, Shalimar Station, Chandrapur railway station, and Chennai Central.

-Several Mumbai trains stop at Shegaon, including the Vande Bharat express, Gitanjali Express, Vidarbha Express, Amravati Superfast Express, Mumbai–Howrah Mail and Express, Sewagram Express, Nagpur–Pune Express, Navjivan Express, Gondwana Express, Maharashtra Express, Okha–Puri Express, and Ltt–Shalimar Express.
+Shegaon Railway Station is located on the Howrah–Nagpur–Mumbai line of the Central Railway of Indian Railways.
+It has direct train connectivity to Chhatrapati Shivaji Terminus, Lokmanya Tilak Terminus Mumbai, Delhi, Chennai, Secunderabad, Pune, Akola, Tatanagar, Ahmedabad, Okha, Kolhapur, Amravati, Wardha, Nanded, Nagpur, Gondia, Bilaspur, Howrah, Shalimar, Chandrapur.Several Mumbai trains stop at Shegaon, including the Vande Bharat Express, Gitanjali Express, Vidarbha Superfast Express, Amravati Superfast Express, Howrah–Mumbai CSMT Mail, Sewagram Express, Pune–Nagpur Express, Navjeevan Express, Gondwana Express, Maharashtra Express, Puri–Okha Dwarka Express, and Shalimar–Lokmanya Tilak Terminus Express.